03leg/KickOffBot.com/README.md

 ## Designed bots

 🚀📚 Engage in a fun and educational journey through history with 🤖 [Country_History_Quiz_KickoffBot](https://t.me/Country_History_Quiz_KickoffBot)!
 Test your knowledge of Italian, Greek and USA history with interactive quizzes.
 Receive instant feedback on your answers and learn fascinating facts along the way. 🤖[Country_History_Quiz_KickoffBot](https://t.me/Country_History_Quiz_KickoffBot) allows you to challenge yourself, track your progress, and even compete with friends.

+## Plans

+Currently, we're taking small bites out of the elephant 🐘, and we only support Telegram.
+However, we're not planning to stop there; we're aiming to add the ability to create bots for Messenger, Instagram, Web, and WhatsApp.